Dealing with Anemia and IBS

 Iron infusions

-Since I fail oral iron treatments, the next step is to be prescribed iron infusions.
+Since I fail oral iron treatments for iron-deficient anemia, the next step is to be prescribed iron infusions.
 In this case, iron is administered through an IV and directly into the bloodstream bypassing the digestive system.
 You would think this treatment would be the fix to my issue with iron-deficient anemia, but even being administered iron in this fashion can pose an issue.
 Strangely, sometimes my body still does not want to absorb the iron even when it is in my bloodstream.

 I can’t tell you how many times I have had this treatment done to later go in for blood work and notice only the slightest improvement in iron stores.
 Iron just seems to be something my body is iffy towards.